howech/gestalt/README.md

 ```

 Values can be primative values (numbers, strings, booleans,
 etc.).
-Assignments of structured objects get destructured into nested
+By default, assignments of structured objects get destructured into nested
 Configuration objects.

 ```javascript